AI Memory for Business Automation: Persistent Assistants That Learn

 2. Define your context categories (business_rule, brand_voice, process_step, correction) and start storing interactions

-3. Implement the feedback loop so team members can flag helpful and incorrect responses
+3. Wire up the feedback loop so team members can flag helpful and incorrect responses

 4. Add memory decay for time-sensitive context like market trends and competitive intelligence

-5. Expand to multiple departments once your first use case proves reliable
+5. Expand to multiple departments once your first use case is reliable

 Share this article